thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 #### Building the Dataset

-To figure out what the best decisions look like, we used an optimization method called **Successive Convex Approximation (SCA)**.
+To figure out what the best decisions look like, we used an optimization method **Successive Convex Approximation (SCA)**.
 For each setup, SCA calculated:
 - Which AP should serve which UE.
 - How much power each AP should use for each UE.